bonyuta0204/Essay/Draft.md

 #### what to measure

 + how much they use it after instructed period
-+ how much the PAI provoke positive emotion.
++ (how much the PAI provoke positive emotion.)
-+ (strength of positive emotion in their life)
++ strength of positive emotion in their life
+	+ Modified Differential Emotions Scale Modified Differential Emotions Scale (mDES) (Fredrickson, Tugade, Waugh, & Larkin, 2003)
 + increase of their happiness level.

 **How to measure and what to measure**